 The Association of College & Research Libraries (ACRL) defines Information Literacy as the ability to "recognize when information is needed and [to] have the ability to locate, evaluate, and use effectively the needed information."
+The Librarians at The Citadel are guided by the standards and framework of the ACRL.

 Read more about Information Literacy from the ACRL's Web site.